Steps Towards a Theory of Visual Information: Active Perception, Signal-to-Symbol Conversion and the Interplay Between Sensing and Control: Optimality and the relation between features and the classifier

 assuming a normal density for the additive residual $n$, with covariance $\Sigma$, where $\| \cdot \|_\Sigma$ is a Mahalanobis norm, $\| v \|^2_\Sigma \doteq v^T\Sigma^{-1} v$; the nearest-neighbor template-based classifier would instead try to maximize

 The quantity bracketed is called the {\em blurred template} $\hat I_c$ \marginpar{ \sc blurred template} which does not depend on the nuisance {\em not} because it has been marginalized or max-outed, but because it has been ``blurred'' or ``smeared'' all over the template.
 This strategy does not rest on sound decision-theoretic principles, and yet it is one of the most commonly used in a variety of classification domains, from nearest neighbor \cite{berg01geometric} to support vector machines (SVM) \cite{chapelleWBV01} to neural networks \cite{simard01transformation}, to boosting \cite{vedaldiFS08}.

+It should be clear that {\em blurring is a lossy process}, as aggregating the training set into a single statistic decreases the discriminative power of the approach.
+One could attempt to minimize the loss, as done by Mallat and co-workers \cite{mallatB11}, who devise an iterative coding/blurring process that is lossless in the limit, for sufficiently concentrated nuisance distributions; the process is then truncated after two stages and not carried to the limit, so the loss remains.

 Note that if instead of computing distance in the embedding space $\| I - \hat I \|_{\cal I}$ we compute the distance in the quotient, ${\cal I / G}$, we do not need to blur out the group in the template.
 In fact, the expectation of the quantity \cutTwo{ is minimized by}

 Note that we have implicitly assumed that $\phi$ acts linearly on the space $\cal I$, lest we would have to consider ${\widehat{\phi(I)}}$, rather than $\phi(\hat I)$.
 We discuss linear features in more detail in Section \ref{sect-detector-linear}.\cut{ In either case, the analysis above shows that, whenever possible, group nuisances should be factored out in a template-based approach.}